FZJ-IEK3-VSA/ETHOS_PeNALPS/README.md

 ![Main Component Overview](paper/main_component_overview.png)
 *Depiction of the main components and workflow of ETHOS.PeNALPS*

-A further description of the model definition can be found [here]([ethos_penalps_articles/model_description.md](https://ethospenalps.readthedocs.io/en/latest/ethos_penalps_articles/model_description.html)).
+The [HTML documentation provides a tutorial](https://ethospenalps.readthedocs.io/en/latest/ethos_penalps_tutorial/overview.html) for ETHOS.PeNALPS.
+The executable files for the tutorial are located in the example section of this repository.
 Also two examples for a [toffee production process](https://ethospenalps.readthedocs.io/en/latest/examples/toffee_example.html) and a [b-pillar production process](https://ethospenalps.readthedocs.io/en/latest/examples/b_pillar_example.html) are available.

 # Installation